Facts, Identification & Control

 Roof rats are omnivores and will feed on many types of vegetation such as fruits, grains, seeds and grocery produce.
 Also, roof rats are likely to consume insects.
 Just like Norway rats, roof rats destroy far more foodstuffs by contamination from feces and urine than from consumption.

 Norway rats are also omnivores and will eat just about anything that is found near where humans discard food.
-Also, Norway rats may prey upon fish, poultry, mice, birds, small reptiles and amphibians. .
+Also, Norway rats may prey upon fish, poultry, mice, birds, small reptiles and amphibians.
 They may eat vegetation, but prefer to meat or meat-related wastes.
+Read more about what rats eat.

 As mentioned above, roof rats prefer aboveground nesting locations in shrubs, trees, and dense vegetation.
 Roof rats entering homes are generally found in raised or secure enclosures such as walls, cabinets, attics, and false ceilings.
 Roof rats are likely to found in coastal, near-coastal areas and port cities.